 - A course list detailing applicable coursework experience;

-- And a list of 3 references.
+- A list of 3 references.

 Please no calls.